ibm-cloud-docs/devsecops/devsecops-cd-pipeline.md

 An inline rollback automatically runs if the `rollback-enabled` environment property is set to `1` and a failure occurs in the Deployment or Acceptance test stage.

 If a rollback is triggered, the CD pipeline runs the segment defined for `rollback` in your `.pipeline-config.yaml` file.
 If a `rollback` segment is not defined in the file, a default implementation runs and prompts you to provide a rollback script.

+When an inline rollback is invoked during the pipeline execution, the `<target-environment>_latest` tag is not moved.
+The tag remains pointing to the last successfully deployed commit, preserving the known-good state in the inventory.

 Example rollback script in `.pipeline-config.yaml`: